 The use of tobacco, including smoking and smokeless tobacco, is prohibited on the campus of Truett McConnell University for all employees, students, and visitors.
+The use of vapes, e-cigarettes, and all vaping paraphernalia is also prohibited on campus.
 The possession of such items is prohibited in all university buildings.